A Criminal Past Can Destroy Your Future.

 “How do I get this off my record?” is a common question.
-But unfortunately, with a few rare exceptions, if you’ve been convicted, you can’t.
+But unfortunately, with some exceptions, if you’ve been convicted, you can’t, or you have to wait for a substantial time.

 This surprises a lot of people, but the reality is, society wants to have a record of those convicted of crimes.
 However, if your case is dismissed, placed on a stet docket, or you received an acquittal or probation before judgment, then you may be eligible to have your record expunged.